zaren/DeleteUsers/README.md

 ### Disclaimer #2

 The automated version of this script does not function as intended, due to a permissions issue with user tokens.
-It will delete user data, but not remove those accounts from Users & Groups, leading to login failures.
+It will delete user data - i.e. `/Users/bob`, but not remove those accounts from Users & Groups, leading to login failures.
 Running the script manually, or running the GUI app, works as expected.
 I am continuing to work on a solution to this, but for further assistance in the meantime, see Disclaimer #1.

 ## Installation